yeasy/cello-archived/README.md

 ## TODO
 * ~~Add default 404 and 500 error page.~~
 * ~~Add doc for all methods and classes~~.
-* Admin: Add manual release button.
+* Admin: Add authentication for user login.
 * Admin: Update api definitions in yml files (optional).
 * ~~Use async operation for container management (optional)~~.